akpingel/sphinx-template/source/firstDraft/index.rst

     * Open Dental - dental practice management software written in C#
     * KeePass - a password safe primarily for Windows, built in C# and C++
     * Banshee - cross-platform media player written in C# and GTK
-    * FlashDevelop - a development environment for development of Adobe Flash websites, web and desktop applications, and video games
+    * FlashDevelop - a development environment for the development of Adobe Flash websites, web and desktop applications, and video games

-To get to the advanced steps of creating an application or game, it is important to start with the basics and learn the fundamentals of the programming language.
+To get to the advanced steps of creating an application or game, it is important to start with the basics and learn the programming language fundamentals.

 C# 1.0
 """"""